JosieOnGit/Luniks/Historic Events/GHOST TEMPLES/EXPOSURE.md

 **"It might not be the same as back then, Winter, but we'll make many more memories together as well, I promise."**

+With more tears building up in my eyes, I look back to snow in disbelief.
+Having felt ready to abandon everything now that I felt like I had lost everything, my ears perked straight up as Snow continued to speak to me.
+I could see tears dwell up in her eyes too, glimmering in the light of the sunset and on the verge of streaming down her cheeks like mine.

+**"We don't share similar characteristics, I'm a fox, you're a leopard.."** Snow slowly begins to whisper, her grip tightening around my back, **"I was raised in Keustellet, you were born in Karlsborg, but even despite all of those differences, you're like a sister to me, Winter.."**

+My heart was pounding, the tears broke free and I instinctively leapt forward with my arms wide, holding dearly onto Snow and letting out my tears, letting actions speak where words failed.
+My body began warming up, and the wind began to pick up, slowly but surely engulfing us in the same snowstorm that appeared when Snow first approached me.
+Before long, I felt Snow's arms wrap back around my back while the last bit of light from the sun disappeared with the sunset, handing the realm to Jerrát and its moonlight.

+**"It's all going to end up fine"** I heard Snow whisper to me after minutes had passed, and I slowly moved my face back out of her shoulder, feeling like I'd cried my heart out.

+**"As long as we stick together, forever."**

+*// Below is the original tail snippet, that has been reworked into what is now implemented into the story.
+This will be kept for proofreading, and is subject to be removed*
 With more tears building up in my eyes, I look back to Snow, instinctively leaning forward and giving her a tight hug, making sure to never let go of her in whatever situation or state I'll ever find myself in.
 As the tears begin streaming down my cheeks while the sun completely sets, Snow's arms carefully and gently wrap around my back, granting me the comfort and feeling of safety that I needed while the orange glow of the sun begins to fade away as well as the evening begins to set in.

 **"We don't share similar characteristics, I'm a fox, you're a leopard.."** Snow slowly begins to whisper, her grip tightening around my back, **"I was raised in Keustellet, you were born in Karlsborg, but even despite all of those differences, you're like a sister to me, Winter.."**